-- 1. current level of achievement - 2. potential for success at the next level - 3. emotional, physical, and/or social maturity - 4. retention subject to Read By Grade Three Law
+- 1. current level of achievement

+- 2. potential for success at the next level

+- 3. emotional, physical, and/or social maturity

 Those students who fail to make satisfactory progress may be retained, and repeat that same grade.
 Students not promoted to the next grade level may be placed in the next grade level at the discretion of the teacher and administrator(s), taking into account the needs of the child.